CesarLiChen/php-mysql/README.md

   - This time save the file in the htdocs directory with the name **require.php**
 - Now go to `http://localhost/8000/require.php` to see that it works.
   - It should display something similar to `MySQL Server 8.0.41 connected on Localhost via UNIX socket` in the web browser.

+### Normal Workflow
+- Start Abyss server:
+  - In terminal, `cd Documents/abyssws/` then start it by `./abyssws`
+- Start MySQL server:
+  - In terminal, `systemctl start mysqld`
+  - `systemctl status mysqld` to see that it started successfully.